‘ATL Orgy’ May Have Been A Social Experiment Scam For A Term Paper [RUMORS]

 — Lennyfrigginleo (@Lennyfrigginleo) March 19, 2017

 The cost to attend the party were higher for men than it was for women.
-For a ticket a male attendee would have had to pay $175.
-Female attendees would have had to pay $99.99 According to the flyer circulated online, there was a no refund policy
+For a ticket, a male attendee would have had to pay $175.
+Female attendees would have had to pay $99.99.
+According to the flyer circulated online, there was a no-refund policy.

 This Atlanta Orgy Party thing is real.
 Here are the dates and prices.
 I'm moving, Atlanta is cancelled smh #ATLOrgy pic.twitter.com/uzuMzp4aqZ